Lower Dolpo Trek

 Overall, hiring a skilled porter contributes directly to maintaining a smooth journey.
 As a matter of fact, they help you with your weight and you help with their income.
 Indeed, hiring a porter is a sure and direct way to support local livelihoods.

-Gear Checklist For Lower Dolpo Trek
+Gear Checklist For Lower Dolpo Circuit Trek

 To ensure safety, comfort, and enjoyment throughout the Lower Dolpo Trek, it is crucial to embark on this journey with careful planning and proper preparation.
 Here's a comprehensive gear checklist to help you get ready for this remote and challenging trek.